 - For our 10” loaded enclosures we offer two great classic drivers.

 - Jensen P10R Vintage Alnico – is a 25 Watt 10” Alnico Speaker used in 4x10 Lone Star Cabinets and Combos that has a rich, warm tone and accentuates higher frequencies in sparkling detail (known for its pleasant top end chime).
 These speakers provide a sweet, warm, vintage tone and are the choice of many a blues, jazz and rock player.
 The P10R has a quick response and lively feel.

-- Eminence E50 – is a 50 Watt speaker used in all MESA 1x10 Combo amps, our 1x10 Lone Star & TransAtlantic Cabinets and in combination with the P10R in our 4x10 Lone Star Special Combo.
+- Eminence E50 – (No Longer Available but mentioned as a reference for cabs already in circulation) is a 50 Watt speaker used in all MESA 1x10 Combo amps, our 1x10 Lone Star & TransAtlantic Cabinets and in combination with the P10R in our 4x10 Lone Star Special Combo.
 It also brandishes the Black Shadow name and has a smooth, full tone, capable of staying extremely clean but getting crunchy when driven.